Information & Assistance

 Senior Health Assistance Program (SHAP)

-PCCC can provide assistance with benefit applications: Medicaid, SNAP (food stamps), Extra Help, Benefit Access (License plate sticker discount and Ride Free Transit cards)
+PCCC can provide assistance with benefit applications: SNAP (food stamps), Low Income Subsidy/Extra Help, Medicare Savings Program and Benefit Access (License plate sticker discount and Ride Free Transit cards)

 Family Caregiver Support